PantomInach/four-win-three-lose/README.md

 | In Terminal: Human VS Human | `term-h-vs-h`|
 | In Terminal: Computer VS Human | `term-c-vs-h`|
 | In Terminal: Human VS Computer | `term-h-vs-c`|

+# TODOs
+[ ] Make the computer more resilient against losing
+[ ] Make terminal and gui easier on the eyes